Edward III's Breton campaign: English intervention

 In May 1342 Clement VI became pope.
 He was strongly pro-French and had previously been one of Philip's senior advisers.
-He despatched two cardinals to attempt a permanent settlement of the Anglo-French war; they were well received by Philip in June, but Edward would not even allow them to cross the Channel.
-Instead he continued to gather ships and troops.
+He dispatched two cardinals to attempt a permanent settlement of the Anglo-French war; Philip well received them in June, but Edward would not even allow them to cross the Channel.
+Instead, he continued to gather ships and troops.
 Meanwhile, the French strongly reinforced their army in Brittany; Montfortist garrisons surrendered or slipped away to the west in the face of the huge French military superiority.
-By July Joanna had been forced back to the far west of Brittany and was besieged in the port of Brest, the only remaining fortified place still held by her faction.
+By July, Joanna had been forced back to the far west of Brittany and was besieged in the port of Brest, the only remaining fortified place still held by her faction.
 Charles of Blois and a large army had invested the town and mercenary galleys, hired from Genoa, blockaded it from the sea.